electricsparrows/Whatsapp_chatviewer/README.md

 - a management application which allows you to load in exported WhatsApp chat history files, to browse and manage your messages more conveniently.

-- [ ] Allows you to look for a message on a given date, so that you don't have to scroll through the whole log.
+- [x] Allows you to look for a message on a given date, so that you don't have to scroll through the whole log.

-- [ ] Allows you to tag a message to save for later
+- [x] Allows you to tag a message to save for later

-- [ ] Allows you to add annotated comments to a message.
+- [x] Allows you to add annotated comments to a message.

 - [ ] Provides a visualization of chat activity over time.

-- [ ] Keyword search
+- [x] Keyword search

+- [x] reconcile duplicate messages on import

 ### DESCOPED features:
-- [ ] reconcile duplicate messages on import

 - [ ] Provide a noun summary of a set messages --
-  so that we can see topics discussed in a set of messages, without actually having to read their contents.
+  gives a brief overview of topics discussed in a set of messages, without actually having to read their contents.

 ------------------------------------------------
 ### Things to do:
 - [ ] need to update time parsing function to support seconds.
+- [ ] fix the parsing of speaker_name issue
+- [x] add the import_ref during parse()
+- [x] import ref --
+    - generate a unique session ref. no before parsing
+    - import all associated tuples with that code

+- [ ] convo head indicator --
+        run post import? quite a lot of stuff to import,

 - [ ] user input validation functions:
-      - enter file path
+      - [ ] enter file path
-      - enter date str
+      - [ ] enter date str
-      - enter search keyword
+      - [ ] enter search keyword

 - [ ] using PugSQL may have been a good idea, they return results as dictionaries

-- [ ] connect database functions with the controller functions
+- [x] connect database functions with the controller functions

 - [x] implement `yoy_activity`

-- [ ] implement `retrieve by keyword`
+- [x] implement `retrieve by keyword`

-- [ ] fix the parsing of speaker_name issue